How To Reconnect With Long Lost Family

 Being authentic is vital when you first reconnect with someone, even if your reasons for reconnecting are selfish.
 People want to know why you’re bothering to speak with them.
 They don’t like it when you perform the “bait and switch:” giving one reason for reestablishing contact and then revealing another.

-Say, for instance, you want to reestablish contact with somebody who has achieved success.
-Be honest about the fact that you heard about their progress and you want to cash in a favour.
+Say, for instance, you want to re-establish contact with somebody who has achieved success.
+Be honest about the fact that you heard about their progress and you want to cash in a favor.
 Don’t pretend there are other reasons.
 If you falsely present yourself, they will distrust you, and it could make future relations more difficult.